IMIO/imio.fpaudit/README.rst

 Features
 --------

-- based on defined log (see installation here after)
+- logs can be defined in a plone configlet
--
+- an helper method `utils.fplog` can be used to write to a defined log file

 Translations
 ------------